alkampfergit/personal-blog/codewrecks/content/post/old/2009/11/wcf-over-secure-transport.md

 <!-- Code inserted with Steve Dunn's Windows Live Writer Code Formatter Plugin.  http://dunnhq.com -->

-This is quite complicated configuration, but the relevant part is that the security is mode=â€Transportâ€, thus specifying that https will be used.
+This is quite complicated configuration, but the relevant part is that the security is mode=*Transport*, thus specifying that https will be used.
 Then each endpoint that will does not need credentials can be specified in this way

 {{< highlight xml "linenos=table,linenostart=1" >}}
 <endpointaddress="https://mydomain.com/CustomerService.svc"binding="basicHttpBinding"bindingConfiguration="HttpsWithNoCredentials"contract="MyProject.DataService.ICustomerService"name="CustomerServiceIoC" />{{< / highlight >}}